Exercise 15: Reading Files

 - Does txt = open(filename) return the contents of the file?

 - No, it doesn't.
 It actually makes something called a "file object."
-You can think of it like an old tape drive that you saw on mainframe computers in the 1950s, or even like a DVD player from today.
-You can move around inside them, and then "read" them, but the file is not the contents.
+You can think of a file like an old tape drive that you saw on mainframe computers in the 1950s, or even like a DVD player from today.
+You can move around inside them, and then "read" them, but the DVD player is not the DVD the same way the file object is not the file's contents.

-- First thing, from the command line just type python and hit Enter.
+- First thing, from the command line just type python and press Enter.
 Now you are in python as we've done a few other times.
-Once you have that you can just type in code and Python will run it in little pieces.
+Then you can type in code and Python will run it in little pieces.
 Play with that.
 To get out of it type quit() and hit Enter.

 - What does from sys import argv mean?